AustinRJames/Thesis-DeepLearning-Audio/README.md

 ## Intro to Digital Audio Concepts
 I was already quite familiar with digital audio concepts, but I found this great YouTube series for review of concepts!
 [Sound of AI](https://youtube.com/playlist?list=PL-wATfeyAMNqIee7cH3q1bh4QJFAaeNv0&si=3R3ppHyZaTqLaawr)

-Even though this resource uses MATLAB and not Python, it is an excellet resource if you are just getting started in the world of digital audio!
+Even though this resource uses MATLAB and not Python, it is an excellent resource if you are just getting started in the world of digital audio!
 [Hack Audio](https://www.amazon.com/Hack-Audio-Engineering-Society-Presents/dp/113849755X)

 **Audio concepts you should know before combining all that we learned!**